 • How well the drug works when it is used more widely.

 Approximately 2000 people participate in clinical trials run by CCTC every year.
 Patients are referred to Cambridge from all across East Anglia.
-Within the CCTC is the participation team, which is responsible for the care of the patient taking part, or thinking about taking part in clinical trials at Addenbrooke’s .
+Within the CCTC is the Clinical Operations Team, which is responsible for the care of the patient taking part, or thinking about taking part in clinical trials at Addenbrooke’s .

-The participation team has been broken down into smaller cancer specific teams, each lead by a team lead.
+The Clinical Operations Team has been broken down into smaller cancer specific teams, each lead by a team lead.
 These teams are:

 Aero-digestive – Colorectal, Lung